Xakkusu/1_project_pilates/README.md

 <img src="docs/features/schedule-table-feature.html.png" alt="a time table that shows when which course will take place during the week" width="90%">

 - This section informs the user about the times of courses via a table.
-- For easier understanding the same courses are coloured according to their level.
+- For easier understanding the same courses are colored according to their level.

 <img src="docs/features/schedule-table-mobile-feature.html.png" alt="schedule table on mobile device" width="40%">